harjyoti12/E-commerce/README.md

 <img src="/project-img/Untitled - Google Chrome 04-08-2024 17_33_00 (2).png" alt="Random Image" width="400px">

 This project is a modern e-commerce site built using a suite of powerful technologies, designed to provide a seamless shopping experience.
 Leveraging React.js for a dynamic user interface, Commerce.js for a robust backend, Tailwind CSS for beautiful styling, React Hook Form for efficient form handling, Firebase Authentication for secure user management, and Stripe for smooth payment processing, this site offers comprehensive e-commerce functionalities.

+The site is fully responsive, ensuring a seamless shopping experience across all devices, from mobile phones to desktops.
+Users can browse products by category, view detailed product information, and manage their cart with ease.
+Secure user authentication is implemented using Firebase, ensuring that only logged-in users can access certain features, such as viewing the cart and proceeding to checkout.

+The checkout process is streamlined with an address form and integrated Stripe payments, supporting both card and Google Pay options.
+Performance is optimized with debounce effects on frequent actions, and pagination features display 8 products at a time with a "Load More" button to fetch additional products.

+Additionally, the site utilizes Swiper.js for responsive image sliders, enhancing the visual appeal of product pages.
+The project is designed with scalability in mind, allowing for easy future enhancements such as advanced product filtering, additional payment options, social logins, order tracking, and international delivery.
+These features ensure that the site not only meets current user needs but is also prepared for future growth and improvements.

 <h2 id="layout">🎨 Layout</h2>

 <p align="center">